tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/audit-logs-to-rules.md

 ### Automated Allowlist generation

-1. Download and run the Allowlist Tool from either option below:
+1. Download and run the Allowlist Tool from either option:
    - Select `allowListTool.exe` from the [latest release page](https://github.com/Azure/GuestProxyAgent/releases/latest)
    - Direct download [link](https://github.com/Azure/GuestProxyAgent/releases/latest/download/allowListTool.exe)
 1. Follow the steps in the Allowlist Tool to create your Allowlist and download the generated Allowlist.

 ### Manually create Allowlist

 Once a VM is enabled with MSP in Audit/Enforce mode, the proxy agent would capture all the requests being made to the Host endpoints.
-The logs are captured in the below folder inside the VM:
+The logs are captured in the folder inside the VM:

 | Operating System | Log File Path |
 |--|--|
 | Windows | `C:\WindowsAzure\ProxyAgent\Logs\ProxyAgent.Connection.log` |
 | Linux | `/var/lib/azure-proxy-agent/ProxyAgent.Connection.log` |

-From these connection logs, you can analyze the applications that are making the requests to the IMDS/WireServer endpoints :
+From the connection logs, you can analyze the applications that are making the requests to the Instance Metadata Service(IMDS)/WireServer endpoints:

 [![Screenshot of first audit logs](../images/create-sig/logs1.png)](../images/create-sig/logs1.png#lightbox)

-The JSON captured here would be of the format :
+The JSON captured here would be of the format:

 [![Screenshot of second audit logs](../images/create-sig/logs2.png)](../images/create-sig/logs2.png#lightbox)

-From this, you can identify the endpoints that you want to secure (which would be the `privileges` in the final InVMAccessControlProfile ), and the `identities` that should have access.
+From the log file, you can identify the endpoints that you want to secure (which would be the `privileges` in the final InVMAccessControlProfile ), and the `identities` that should have access.

-A very simple rules schema would look like :
+A simple rules schema would look like:

 [image ![Screenshot of third audit logs](../images/create-sig/logs3.png)](../images/create-sig/logs3.png#lightbox)

 > [!NOTE]
-> To ease the generation of this Access Control rules, we built an allowlist generator tool which can help parse these audit logs & provide a UI to generate the Access control roles.
+> We built an allowlist generator tool to make it easier to generate the Access Control rules.
+The allowlist tool helps parse the audit logs & provide a UI to generate the Access control roles.

 ## Creating a New InVMAccessControlProfile